INNOVATION

 Anthropometrics

-Finally, the dimensions of the massager were then defined according to the percentile average hand width (A) and circumference (B) of the European population.
+Finally, the dimensions of the massager were defined according to the percentile average hand width (A) and circumference (B) of the European population.

 wearable massager anthropometrics